Equilibrium states for self-products of flows and the mixing properties of rank 1 geodesic flows: Introduction

-We now discuss the Bernoulli property for the measure of maximal entropy $\mukbm$.
-We use the product structure of the measure provided by Knieper's construction, and follow the classic strategy of Ornstein theory to move up the mixing hierarchy.
-This strategy was carried out for geodesic flow in negative curvature in \cite{OW73}, and in \cite{yP77, LLS, CH96, OW98, PTV}.
-In particular, Pesin showed that the Liouville measure restricted to the regular set is Bernoulli in the current setting.
-We rigorously extract the statement that `$K$ implies Bernoulli' for $\mukbm$ from Chernov and Haskell's paper \cite{CH96}, whose results are stated for a suspension flow over a non-uniformly hyperbolic map with a smooth measure.
-We conclude the following. \begin{thmx} Let $(g_t)$ be the geodesic flow over a closed rank 1 manifold $M$.
-The unique measure of maximal entropy $\mukbm$ is Bernoulli. \end{thmx} We remark that Theorem \ref{Bernoulli} may be anticipated by some experts in this area in light of Babillot's mixing result, because classical arguments using product structure are likely to show that `mixing implies $K$' for $\mukbm$.
+We remark that Theorem \ref{Bernoulli} may be anticipated by some experts in this area in light of Babillot's mixing result, because classical arguments using product structure are likely to show that `mixing implies $K$' for $\mukbm$.
 With this in hand, Babillot's mixing result would bootstrap all the way to $K$, and then to Bernoulli by the argument presented here.
 However, neither the proof details nor a precise statement of the needed hypotheses for this approach to the $K$-property have been written for measures with product structure, particularly for flows.
-We emphasize that our approach to the $K$-property does not use product structure of the measure, and that product structure is not currently known for any equilibrium state covered by Theorem \ref{thmA} except for the MME.
+We emphasize that our approach to the $K$-property does not use product structure of the measure.
 Furthermore, our proof gives an alternative approach to Babillot's mixing result.
 We discuss the status of approaches to the $K$-property based purely on product structure in more detail in \S \ref{pp}.

+We note that after the preprint version of this paper appeared, Theorem \ref{Bernoulli} was generalized to equilibrium measures in a recent preprint by Araujo, Lima, and Poletti \cite{ALP}, by extending the symbolic dynamics construction of \cite{LS} to the higher-dimensional setting.
+This provides product structure at the symbolic level for all the equilibrium measures considered in Theorem \ref{thmA}, and this can be used to improve the $K$-property to Bernoulli.

 The paper is structured as follows.
 In \S \ref{background}, we give background.
 In \S \ref{products}, we give some general results about product systems.
 In \S \ref{prodalmost}, we describe properties of product expansive measures.
 In \S \ref{pressureest}, we give our pressure estimate for the product of the geodesic flow.
 In \S \ref{productproof}, we prove that the product system has a unique equilibrium state, completing our proof of the $K$-property.
 In \S \ref{s.bernoulli}, we describe how to obtain the Bernoulli property for $\mukbm$.